In this section we will explain some usecases and best practices, which might help you to define the architecture that fits your needs.

 Once you've configured one of the previously mentioned architectures, you will have one or more Kerberos agents running, in the cloud or on-premise.

-Every Kerberos agent comes with a web interface, which makes it possible to review the activity for that specific agent; they don't have a consolidated overview.
+The Kerberos Open Source agent comes with a web interface, which makes it possible to review the activity for that specific agent; they don't have a consolidated overview.
 This means that you will need to open multiple web interfaces, one for Kerberos agent.
 In contrary Kerberos Enterprise agents, don't come with a web interface, therefore the Kerberos Cloud (public or private edition) is recommended.

 To simplify this process and resolve some other challenges, Kerberos Cloud was developed.